abhishek9955/Operating-system-lab/README.md

 # Operating-system-lab
-cpu scheduling, file management using C++
+cpu scheduling, file management using C and C++